locuslab/deq/README.md

 The TrellisNet implementation as well as the weight-tying regularizations were based on the [TrellisNet](https://github.com/locuslab/trellisnet) repo.

-We also added the RAdam optimizer as an option to the training.
+We also added the RAdam optimizer as an option to the training (but didn't set it to default).
 The RAdam implementation is from the [RAdam](https://github.com/LiyuanLucasLiu/RAdam) repo.